Are all applicants accepted into the Online Elementary Program?

 Are only First-Time-Freshman allowed to apply?

 No. Any first-time-freshman, current CU student, re-admit or transfer student can apply for admission into the Online Elementary Program.
-Candidates are welcome to transfer hsours.
 Analysis of transcripts are done on an individual basis to determine if transfer hours can be applied to the program.

-Does acceptace into the Online Elementary Program mean automatic acceptance into the Teacher Education Program (TEP)?
+Does acceptance into the Online Elementary Program mean automatic acceptance into the Teacher Education Program (TEP)?

 No. Once admission into the program is granted, candidates must complete certain courses and requirements to be eligible to apply for formal admission to the TEP.

 Would I be required to complete Clinical Experiences within Concord's service area?

 Concord does not place candidates in clinical experience classrooms without a written agreement with the school district.
 Concord is willing to work to establish agreements with any district, so that clinical experiences can be completed in relatively close proximity to the candidate.
 Establishing agreements depends on the willingness of the school district to provide certain assurances to ensure quality clinical experiences, with quality supervision and support.

 Yes.
 All education programs include a Year-Long Residency.

 During Residency Part I, the candidate is placed in the school where they will be completing the year-long residency.
 This is a semester-long, intensive (full-day), professional experience.
 Candidates will complete approximately 400 hours of teaching time in the classroom (4 full days per week, based upon mentor's contracted time).
 During Residency Part I the teacher candidate will follow Concord University's academic calendar.